ThH00/ThH00.github.io/me104/syllabus.md

 You can use any version of this textbook as an extra reference.
 I will post the prompt of the questions you need to solve.

+### Lecture Recordings
+I will arrange for the lecture to be recorded.
+However, the recordings might not be setup by the first week of class.

 ### Copyrights
 All the course material, including but not limited to homework sets, homework solutions, quizzes, exams, lecture notes, lecture videos, discussion notes, discussion videos, etc. are under copyright.
 No part can be copied transmitted (e.g. Chegg, course hero, etc.), reproduced or translated into another language without the written permission of Theresa Honein.

 ### Honor Code
 As a member of the UC Berkeley community, you are expected to act with honesty, integrity, and respect to others.
 Any test submitted by you should be your own work done without collaboration or contact with anyone and without consulting any online resources.
 You are allowed to discuss the homework with other students, but you are required to prepare and submit your own